kai-lim/LondonGeneticsNetwork/index.md

 # Join us

-To subscribe to our mailing list, please email the communications manager Kai Lim at: <a href="mailto:kai.lim@kcl.ac.uk">kai.lim@kcl.ac.uk</a>.
+To subscribe to our mailing list, please email us at: <a href="mailto:londongeneticsnetwork@gmail.com</a>.

 If you have any proposed events and/or are interested to volunteer with us, kindly drop us an email at: <a href="mailto:londongeneticsnetwork@gmail.com">londongeneticsnetwork@gmail.com</a>.